-Artist — Gwen Monnet
+Stolen Sister — Gwen Monnet

 The idea was to create a 3-D version for impact and personalize the dresses to represent different Indigenous groups.
 As I am Metis, my dress is adorned with a sash and floral pattern to honour the women and girls of my culture.

-National Week of Action for MMIWG2S | May 1 – 7, 2023
+NATIONAL WEEK FOR ACTION FOR MMIWG2S | MAY 1 – 7, 2023

 Honours the thousands of missing and murdered Indigenous women, girls, 2 spirit, and gender diverse people in Canada by encouraging learning and building awareness to end violence against Indigenous women, girls, 2 spirit, and gender diverse people.